Artificial intelligence for partial differential equations in computational mechanics: A review: AI for PDEs: Methodology

 \subsection{Operator learning}

-Neural operators learn the mapping between different functions, which has extensive applications in science and engineering \citep{kovachki2023neural}.
+Neural operators learn the mapping between different functions, which has extensive applications in science and engineering \cite{kovachki2023neural}.
 For instance, the input function could be the boundary conditions of a PDEs, and the output is the function field of interest.
 Although functions are infinite-dimensional in mathematical terms, in practice, we often input discretized data on a finite mesh to approximate continuous functions.

-Unlike previous data-driven methods based on neural networks, operator learning is discretization-invariance, characterized by: \begin{itemize} \item The ability to input at any resolution. \item The capability to output at any location. \item Convergence of results as the mesh is refined. \end{itemize}
+Unlike previous data-driven methods based on neural networks, operator learning is discretization-invariant, characterized by: \begin{itemize} \item The ability to input at any resolution. \item The capability to output at any location. \item Convergence of results as the mesh is refined. \end{itemize}

 Traditional neural network-based data-driven algorithms are often related to the degree of discretization; once the resolution of the input-output functions is changed, the model usually needs to be retrained.
 However, operator learning does not need to restart training for data of different resolutions due to the characteristic of the discretization-invariance.
 Additionally, not all fitting algorithms can be termed as neural operators.
-Neural operators not only need to satisfy discretization-invariance but also meet the requirements of the generalized approximation \citep{chen1995universal}.
-It can be said that neural operators are a superior class of algorithms within operator learning, such as the Fourier Neural Operator (FNO) \citep{li2020fourier}.
-Operator learning can be applied not only in deterministic models but also in probabilistic models, like the diffusion model \citep{yang2022diffusion}, to learn the probability density in function spaces, such as solving stochastic PDEs.
+Neural operators not only need to satisfy discretization-invariance but also meet the requirements of the generalized approximation \cite{chen1995universal}.
+It can be said that neural operators are a superior class of algorithms within operator learning, such as the Fourier Neural Operator (FNO) \cite{li2020fourier}.
+Operator learning can be applied not only in deterministic models but also in probabilistic models, like the diffusion model \cite{yang2022diffusion}, to learn the probability density in function spaces, such as solving stochastic PDEs.
+Physics-informed diffusion models combine score-based generation with physical constraints and have recently shown strong potential in scientific computing tasks, especially for structural topology optimization \cite{bastek2024physics}.

 The design philosophy of operator learning algorithms is shown in \Cref{fig:neural_operator_schematic}a, with the core being the kernel integral method in the neural operator layers:

 where $\boldsymbol{v}^{(t)}(\boldsymbol{y})$ is the input to the neural operator layer; $\boldsymbol{k}^{(t)}(\boldsymbol{x},\boldsymbol{y})$ is the kernel function, similar to the Green's function in linear PDEs, and $\boldsymbol{k}^{(t)}(\boldsymbol{x},\boldsymbol{y})$ is approximated using neural networks, where $\boldsymbol{\theta}_{k}^{(t)}$ are the parameters for approximating the kernel function.
 The reason it's a kernel integral method is that the kernel operator $\mathcal{\boldsymbol{H}}^{(t)}$ acts on the function $\boldsymbol{v}^{(t)}$, and through integration, $\mathcal{\boldsymbol{H}}^{(t)}$ transforms $\boldsymbol{v}^{(t)}$ into another class of functions $\mathcal{\boldsymbol{H}}^{(t)}(\boldsymbol{v}^{(t)})(\boldsymbol{x})$. $\mathcal{\boldsymbol{H}}^{(t)}$ is similar to integral transformations in mathematical equations.
 In terms of methods of mathematical physics, $\mathcal{\boldsymbol{H}}^{(t)}(\boldsymbol{v}^{(t)})(\boldsymbol{x})$ is referred to the image function, $\boldsymbol{v}^{(t)}(\boldsymbol{y})$ is the original function, and $\boldsymbol{k}^{(t)}(\boldsymbol{x},\boldsymbol{y})$ is the kernel function.
 Note that the $t$ index indicates the $t$-th neural operator layer.
 Hence, the overall computation process of the operator learning is: